As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Your most basic option is stereo sound, which uses two speakers, and is the standard format for most TV and film media, and is the standard format for all music.
 It’s unlikely you’ll find audio equipment in mono format any more, which is when it uses only one speaker.

-Surround sound is the next level of speaker systems, and is probably the step worth investing in if you’re building a home theater.
+Surround sound (5.1 or 7.1) is the next level of speaker systems, and is probably the step worth investing in if you’re building a home theater.
 Surround sound basically uses more than 2 speakers, but most systems will have either 5 or 7.

 However, you can basically add as many speakers as you want, providing your equipment has enough juice to power them.
 Surround sound gives you much greater sound quality than stereo, and makes for a much more immersive listening experience.